 If you’re looking for white sand beaches, turquoise waters, and superb snorkeling, then the Bahamas and Turks and Caicos are two of the Caribbean’s best destinations.
-However these islands are quite different.
+However these destinations are quite different.

-Turks and Caicos vs Bahamas: Stunning natural scenery
+Turks and Caicos vs Bahamas: Stunning Beaches and Scenery

 The Bahamas, with its countless islands and beaches to discover, is huge compared to Turks and Caicos.

 In fact Turks and Caicos, although made up of 40 islands and cays, has just 242 miles of coastline.
 In comparison, the Bahamas has 3,542 miles of coastline!

 However whilst both nations have gorgeous white sand beaches, the beaches and swimming water in Turks and Caicos is superior to much of the Bahamas.

 Furthermore, the most popular sites in the Bahamas tend to attract hawkers who can be quite persistent.
 Turks and Caicos, on the other hand, has avoided this fate at their most popular beaches and destinations.
 As a less busy destination, the most popular beaches in the Turks and Caicos are far less busy and touristy than the most popular beaches in the Bahamas too.

 However, the advantage to the Bahamas is that with so many islands, there’s a bigger variety of things to do.
 Each of those islands has a different personality – some are great for nightlife, others for relaxing, and others for water-sports.

 The Turks and Caicos is more of a nation where life is laid-back, and vacations tend to be focused on relaxing, sunbathing and swimming.

 In essence, the Turks and Caicos is rustic and remote, compared to the Bahamas which is far more modern, ‘Americanized’, and lively.